Laki Pingvini: 1994 reunion, 1995 reformation and 2006 reunion

 In January 1994, the band reunited to perform at the unplugged festival at Sava Centar in Belgrade, and the acoustic version of "Šizika", recorded at the festival, was released on the various artists live album Bez struje (Unlugged).

 The following year, Dragojlović reformed the band in a new lineup, featuring Galija guitarist Dragutin Jakovljević, bass guitarist Rade Bulatović, keyboardist Ivan Aleksijević and former Piloti drummer Zoran Obradović "Ćera".
 The new incarnation of the band released the comeback album Stereo.
 The album featured newly recorded versions of "Blago morskih dubina", "Kraj" ("The End") and "Pokreni me".
-The album also featured cover versions of Herbie Hancock's "Cantaloupe Island", entitled "Šta bi dao bre" ("What Would I Give"), Brian Eno and John Cale's "Empty Frame", entitled "Dragan, Marko i Violeta" ("Dragan, Marko and Violeta") and Pro Arte's "Lola".
+The album also featured cover versions of Herbie Hancock's "Cantaloupe Island", entitled "Šta bi dao bre" ("What Would I Give, Bre"), Brian Eno and John Cale's "Empty Frame", entitled "Dragan, Marko i Violeta" ("Dragan, Marko and Violeta") and Pro Arte's "Lola".
 The album was produced by the band themselves.
 After the album release, the band split up once again.
 During 1995, Dragojlović appeared as guest on the cover version of "Šizika", recorded by the pop rock band Ruž on their album Kao nekada...
 (Like It Used to Be...).

-In 2006, the original lineup reunited to perform as guests at a Delča i Sklekovi concert, held in the Belgrade Youth Center on 10 March.
-On 17 October of the same year, the band had their last live performance, appearing as the opening act on Duran Duran concert at Belgrade Fair.
+On 10 March 2006, the band's original lineup reunited to perform as guests at a Delča i Sklekovi concert, held in the Belgrade Youth Center on 10 March.
+On 17 October of the same year, the band had their last appearance, performing as the opening act on Duran Duran concert at Belgrade Fair.

+Post 2006

+Časlav Stanković died on 2 October 2012.
+Milan Bubalo died on 7 December 2023.